arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Full Example Code

 You can access the complete example code [here](assets/Interrupts_Opta.zip).
-After extracting the compressed file, you will be able to upload and test it out with your Opta™.
+After extracting the compressed file, you will be able to upload and test it out with your Opta™ device.

 ### Testing Interrupt Example